LadyDefile/simple-tickers/Readme.md

 ## Credits
 * Lunar-Dawn for converting from the original images to CSS generated
-* CarlosFdez for the parent mode [Global Progress Clocks](https://github.com/CarlosFdez/global-progress-clocks)
+* CarlosFdez for the parent module [Global Progress Clocks](https://github.com/CarlosFdez/global-progress-clocks)